DataDog/system-tests/docs/internals/RFC-feature-coverage.md

 The `@overage` decorator can't be used on methods

-### Using base test class inheritance
+### Other implemention : Using base test class inheritance

+This implementation has not been chosen because :

+* it would make the delcaration mandatory => causes friction
+* it uses another mechanism to declare metadata => causes friction

+Pro would be:

-* Pro: save one code line
+* save one code line => code lines are free
-* Pro: simpler to implement
+* simpler to implement => less effort on our side, more effort on user side.
+And decorator are simple enough.
-* Pro: by design, the coverage is declared, no need to add any other check to enforce it
-* Con: but do we really want to make it mandatory ?
-* Con: use another way to add metadata

 ```python
 class Test_Feature(BaseTestCase.NotTestable):